shdwcat/Inspectron/README.md

 #macro INSPECTRON_GESTURE_ENABLED true
 ```

-Once this is set, Inspectron will use the default mouse gesture, Shift+Middle-Click, to open the Inspectron overlay for any instance under the mouse cursor.
+Once this is set, Inspectron will configure the default mouse gesture, Shift+Middle-Click, to open the Inspectron debug view for any instance under the mouse cursor.
 If `INSPECTRON_AUTO_INSPECT_ENABLED` is true (which it is by default), Inspectron will automatically display many of the common built-in variables for those instances (and allow you to edit some of them!).
 You can see what this looks like in that first Windy Woods screenshot above.

 You can customize which button and which modifier key to use in the config macros below that line:
 ```gml